-The vision affirms the original goal in 1994 by the late Dr. Roger M. Beattie (Special Assistant tot the Vice Provost for Enrollment Management), Dr. Judy Spiller (Assistant VP for Academic Support Services), and student leaders of the Diversity Support Coalition (DSC).
-Starting in 1994 to initially support students of color with the socio-cultural development at a PWI in Northern New Hampshire.
+The vision affirms the original goal in 1994 by the late Dr. Roger M. Beattie (Special Assistant tot the Vice Provost for Enrollment Management), Dr. Judy Spiller (Assistant VP for Academic Support Services), and student leaders from the Diversity Support Coalition (DSC).
+Initially, both summer and academic year programs were designed to support students of color with the socio-cultural development at a Predominantly White Institution (PWI) in Northern New Hampshire.

-The Program aims to address the need to collaborate with UNH Admissions Office with the college’s recruitment and retention efforts for a more racially and class-diverse student body.
+Through a joint partnership with the UNH Admissions Office, the CONNECT Program aids with the college’s recruitment and retention efforts for a more racially and class-diverse student body.
 This has been accomplished with CONNECT Peer Mentors assisting Admissions on high school visits to highlight the benefits of participating in CONNECT.

 Our highlights include:

 - Building key collaborative partners across campus that are committed to student success.

 - Early determination of critical attributes to student emotional wellbeing

 - Increasing small cohort support from College Peer Mentors providing academic advice throughout the academic year.

 - Creating a grant-funded STEM two-week track of Summer CONNECT Program in 2014 to help majors in academic transition to campus

 - Ongoing UNH faculty, staff, and upper administration involvement in creating a more inclusive environment on campus.

 - Document GPAs, and student engagement (TOOBS Surveys).